Infinidat/infinisdk/doc/querying.rst

 Querying Objects
 ================

 The InfiniBox API layer allows its users to query and sort objects according to various criteria.
-InfiniSDK offers a clean Pythonic syntax to perform such queries
+InfiniSDK offers a clean Pythonic syntax to perform such queries.

 Querying All Objects
 --------------------